 Research looks at alternatives for blood glucose testingMonday, 6 April 2015

-Professor Paul Dastoor is leading the way in diabetes research as he and his team work to develop a low-cost, saliva-based glucose test which could make blood tests a thing of the past for people living with diabetes.
+Professor Paul Dastoor is leading the way as his team work to develop a low-cost, saliva-based glucose test which could make blood tests a thing of the past for people living with diabetes.

 The needle free test integrates biosensors or chemical signatures into printed transistors and detects concentrations of glucose that is up to 100 times more sensitive than current blood sensors.